 Real Estate Roundup

-April’s biggest movers in price terms are shown in the chart below.
+April’s biggest movers in price terms are shown in the charts below.

 Major news stories

 - Urban Logistics REIT deploys further £45m

 Urban Logistics REIT bought two assets for £45m – the East Midlands Logistics Hub for £40.7m at a net initial yield of 6.8% and a logistics asset on Outer Circle Road, Lincoln, for £4.2m at a net initial yield of 5.8%.
 It has now deployed £184m since its December 2021 fundraise, at a blended net initial yield of 5.4%.

 - British Land sells chunk of Paddington Central for £694m

 British Land agreed a deal to sell a 75% stake in its Paddington Central assets to GIC for £694m, representing a 1% discount to September 2021 book value and a net initial yield of 4.5%.